-- Private and/or public school official and applicant must sign off that this has been done
+- Private and/or public school official and applicant must sign off that this has been done - Electronic signatures are acceptable.
+If funded, applicant may be asked to provide original signed documents. - One attachment is needed for each school - Duplicate as needed

-- Original signatures required

-- One attachment is needed for each school

-- Duplicate as needed